Vilém II of Pernštejn: Rise under the kings George of Poděbrady and Matthias Corvinus

-Royal ascent at Prague under King Vladislav II
+Royal assent at Prague under King Vladislaus II

-After the death of Matthias Corvinus in 1490, King Vladislav II appointed Vilém II of Pernštejn to his Lord Chamberlain.
-In the same year, Vladilav pledged him the lands of the Monastery of Třebíč, the Castle and Lordship of Hluboká nad Vltavou and in 1491, Kunětice Mountain Castle in East Bohemia, and the surrounding villages, which had belonged to the Monastery at Opatovice, which had perished in the Hussite Wars.
+After the death of Matthias Corvinus in 1490, King Vladislaus II appointed Vilém II of Pernštejn to his Lord Chamberlain.
+In the same year, Vladilav pledged him the lands of the Monastery of Třebíč, the Castle and Lordship of Hluboká nad Vltavou and in 1491, Kunětická hora Castle in East Bohemia, and the surrounding villages, which had belonged to the Monastery at Opatovice, which had perished in the Hussite Wars.
 Vilém expanded the castle generously, however, he nerver resided there.

 Presumably in order to round his eastern Bohemian possessions he acquired the Lordship of Pardubice in 1491.
 He remodeled Pardubice Castle in the late Gothic style and moved in.
 During his reign, Pardubice experienced an economic boom, encouraged by trade, commerce, agriculture and mining.
 In 1516 he acquired the East Bohemian Lordship of Nový Bydžov, which he enlarged by the acquisition of other villages.
 In the East Bohemian villages in his domain, he created more than 200 ponds, where fish farming was practiced.
 This changed the area into one of Bohemia's most productive farming areas.
 Since he now held office mainly in Prague, Vienna and Pardubice, his family headquarters at Pernštejn Castle lost its importance.